Heathen hof: Tissø

 In the 1990s, Danish archaeologists excavated a chieftain's residence on the outskirts of Tissø in West Zealand County.
 Among other finds, they uncovered the remains of a large longhouse or hall that was in use between the 6th and 11th centuries C.E.
 It was apparent from the postholes that the roof had been supported by a few very strong columns and that the building had been tall, possibly two-story.
 It contained a large central room, where a large number of animal bones, fragments of Frankish glass beakers, and a piece of a string instrument were found.
 These finds indicate with a high degree of likelihood that the hall was used for ceremonial feasts.
 In addition, large numbers of offered items were found in the area, among others a huge gold ring, amulets with mythological motifs, and animal bones.
+Etymologically, the name Tissø would mean "Tyr's Lake" or "God's Lake".
 These finds all suggest that the entire complex was an important religious center.

 Other finds in the area, for example weapons and jewelry, show that the site was associated with the highest strata of society, possibly with the royal family.
 The entire complex, which also included workshops and a marketplace, may have functioned as a temporary residence for the king when he made periodic visits to that part of the kingdom.
 Investigations have shown that the complex was only in use for short periods.
 The king also functioned as a religious leader, and the hof was used for the feasts and blóts that were held when the king was at the location.
 Similar complexes of buildings are known from other places in southern Scandinavia, for example Järrestad in Scania, Lisbjerg in Jutland, and Toftegård on Zealand.
 These royal centers, called central places by archeologists, perhaps also constituted a parallel to the royal palaces of the Merovingian, Carolingian, and Holy Roman Emperors, such as Charlemagne's palace complex at Aachen.
 These also included religious buildings, marketplaces, and workshops that were primarily used when the peripatetic court was in residence.